👋🏻 Hello, meet Chris

 Photos and Memories

-Meet Chris Brocklesby the founder of Linedance NZ, a line dancer whose journey into the world of line dance began in the early 90s as a child.
-Encouraged by his mother as a family activity, his parents and sister were massive supporters, with his mother attending many events and competitions.
-Sadly, she passed away in 2004, but her influence and encouragement continue to resonate in his life.
+Chris Brocklesby is the founder of Linedance NZ and has been involved in line dance since the early 1990s, starting as a child.
+His mother encouraged him to take it up as a family activity, and his parents and sister were very supportive, with his mother attending many events and competitions.
+She passed away in 2004, but her encouragement continues to have an influence on him.

-Upon completing his studies, Chris returned to the UK and established various line dance classes and a club called “WickedWest”.
-A career highlight was his performance at the London Royal Palladium (Performing for Royalty 👸🏻), where he collaborated with dancers like Michael Flatley, Wayne Sleep, and the legendary ice dancing duo Torvill and Dean.
+Returning to the UK, Chris established several line dance classes and founded a club called “WickedWest”.
+One notable performance was at the London Royal Palladium (for Royalty 👸🏻), where he danced alongside figures such as Michael Flatley, Wayne Sleep, and the ice dancing pair Torvill and Dean.